 Artificial lights may deter bandicoots from using areas of habitat.
 Multiple lights, bright lights or motion sensing lights are likely to be detrimental to bandicoots.
-Impacts can include increased predation risk by foxes, dogs, owls and cats.
+Lighting impact can be ameliorated by reduced lighting, careful design of light shades to reduce light spill, use of multiple low-level LEDs rather than overhead lighting, use of warmer red end spectrum lighting use of light-coloured surfaces and flooring.